Ingefast/small_RNA_analyser/README.md

 #sample_list="test_rep1";

 ```
-If removing structural RNAs is wanted prior to downstream processing, a fasta file with the selected structural RNAs (including e.g. pre-tRNA, snoRNA, snRNA, rRNA) has to be prepared (with e.g. bedtools getfasta) and bowtie-indexed accordingly.
-Otherwise the pipeline can be modified accordingly skipping this step.
+If removing structural RNAs is wanted before downstream processing, a fasta file with the selected structural RNAs (including e.g. pre-tRNA, snoRNA, snRNA, rRNA) has to be prepared (with e.g. bedtools getfasta) and bowtie-indexed accordingly.
+Otherwise the pipeline can easily be modified skipping this step.

 Annotation files (gtf or gff3) have to be transformed to a 6-column bed format looking like in the one below (**TAIR10_genes_isoform1_annot.bed**).